saurabhk0317/saurabhk0317.github.io/_pages/about.md

 # Saurabh Kumar

 Welcome to my personal webpage!
 I am a Research Associate at the [SPIRE Lab, Indian Institute of Science (IISc), Bangalore](https://spirlab.github.io/), where I work under the guidance of Prof. Prasanta Kumar Ghosh.
-My research focuses on automatic speech recognition (ASR) and speech synthesis for low-resource Indian languages.
+My research focuses on automatic speech recognition (ASR) and Dialect Identification (DID) for low-resource Indian languages.
 I explore tasks such as dialect and domain identification to enhance ASR models and develop efficient pipelines for data curation and quality assessment.

 I hold a B.Tech. in Electronics and Communication Engineering from the National Institute of Technology (NIT), Patna.
 My capstone project involved simulating hybrid plasmonic waveguide-based devices using COMSOL Multiphysics.